g0xA52A2A/zenchrome.vim/README.md

 overriding Vim's default highlight groups at startup isn't sufficient if you want a minimal colorscheme and/or total control over highlights.

+## Customising

+You can provide your own theme be defining a function called `ColorScheme` that returns a dictionary, take a look at the default in `autoload/zenchrome/default.vim` for an example.
+The reason a function is expected rather than a variable is to allow for dynamic content, namely varying depending upon the value of `&background`.

 ## Implementation

 Whilst the resulting colorscheme is minimal the implementation is not.